12. Data frames#

 (*)

-Generate a CSV file featuring some random data arranged in
+Generate a CSV file that stores some random data arranged in

 a few columns of a size at least two times larger than your available RAM.